 If finding YouTube videos with Spanish subtitles is too much of a hassle, no worries: FluentU has you covered.

 FluentU is a shadowing lover’s dream!
 There are curated videos from across the globe available to Spanish learners.
-News clips, movie trailers, inspiring talks and more provide a diverse assortment of material to choose from.
+FluentU’s program uses real-world videos to craft personalized Spanish lessons.

 This charming cartoon might be for kids, but it’s the perfect starter for beginning Spanish learners to hone their shadowing technique while learning some new adjectives.